 This research forms the foundation of the book I am writing – Practical Deep Learning Fundamentals.

-My aim is to create a user-friendly and highly practical guide to machine learning, with emphasis on the cutting edge techniques utilising neural networks, in a way which is accessible to readers with only a high school level background in math.
+My aim is to create an approachable and highly practical guide to machine learning, with emphasis on the cutting edge techniques utilising neural networks, in a way which is accessible to readers with only a high school level background in math.
 My ultimate aim is to reduce the learning curve associated with machine learning.

 You don’t need to be “good at math” to understand neural networks or machine learning to implement working models in open source libraries.
 I’m proof.